BAY AREA CEREMONIES

 LICENSE INFORMATION

-information follow after the general California information.
+Links to county-specific marriage license information follow after the general California information.

 You will both need to go, together, to apply for the license.
 [If one person is in service overseas in a war zone, you can use a power of attorney process.]

 Each applicant for a marriage license is required to present authentic photo-identification acceptable to the county clerk as to name and date of birth.
+Most folks use either a driver's license or a passport.

 full given name at birth or by court order,